The Versatility of Starter Cultures

 But in the kitchen where fermentation happens at rapid pace or sometimes in myriad of ways using a plethora of different foods, it is good to have a grasp of the what-and-how behind culture starters.

-The culture starter that you can purchase is simply a dehydrated set of micro-organisms.
+A starter culture is simply a dehydrated set of micro-organisms.
 Since it is in a dehydrated state it can be kept for quite a long time and used as needed.
 The benefit to this is that it is convenient and requires no maintenance.

 What you may not realize is that if you have anything culturing on the countertop or already cultured and waiting in your refrigerator, then you have a starter culture.

 Each of your cultured foods has its own unique set of microorganisms.
 These microorganisms will lend themselves to the fermentation of any food that can be cultured.
 Some cultured foods, such as yogurt, emphasize the bacterial side of the organism set; others, like kombucha, are rich in both bacteria and yeasts.